 2. Faculty shall not penalize students (beyond the possible loss of credit for missed or late work) for authorized absences for official school activities (such as varsity athletic events and official class field trips) or for a reasonable number of absences due to illness.

-3. Authorized absences for official school activities shall not exceed thrice the number of times the class meets per week (e.g., nine absences in a MWF class, or six absences in a TTh class).
-Additional authorized absences will be allowed for national playoffs or other special circumstances approved by the provost.
+3. During the fall and sring semesters, authorized absences for official school activities shall not exceed thrice the number of times the class meets per week (e.g., nine absences in a MWF class, or six absences in a TTh class).
+Additional authorized absences may be allowed for national playoffs or other special circumstances approved by the provost.

 4. Students shall not be excused from class attendance until 1½ hours prior to the start of on‑campus varsity athletic events or ½ hour prior to departure for off-campus athletic events or class field trips.